 29. Jumanji (1995)

-Perhaps the flagship movie featuring Robin Williams, and arguably being one of his most famous works, ‘Jumanji’ begins with a boy named Alan Parrish, the son of a wealthy shoemaker in New Hampshire who finds a board game titled “Jumanji”.
+Perhaps the flagship movie featuring Robin Williams, and arguably one of his most famous works, ‘Jumanji’ begins with a boy named Alan Parrish, the son of a wealthy shoemaker in New Hampshire who finds a board game titled “Jumanji”.
 As he begins playing his game by rolling the dices along with one of his friends Sarah, weird phenomenon starts happening and the message displayed on the board game comes to life in the form of wild animals, thunderous clouds, torrential rains and creepy tree shafts.
-After Alan reappears 26 years later to play his last game because he wants to be out of the loop, he has to get all the crap together, along with reconciling with his friend and later girlfriend Sarah, along with a bunch of kids who were living at his old house, who started playing the game years after Alan was trapped in it.
-Funny, adventurous to the core and intriguing, ‘Jumanji’ might have had a lot of fans back in the day.
+After Alan reappears 26 years later to play his last game because he wants to be out of the loop, he has to get everything back together, and reconcile with his friend and later, girlfriend Sarah, along with a bunch of kids who were living in his old house, who started playing the game years after Alan was trapped in it.
+Funny, adventurous to the core and intriguing, ‘Jumanji’ had a lot of fans back in the day.
 Watch out for a young and promising Kirsten Dunst.

 Read More: Best Movies About Nihilism Ever